Vectoryzed/Hardware-Store-Database-Design/README.md

-# Hardware-Store-Database-Design
+# Hardware Stor Database Design

-Design of a database by Oracle MySQL.
+This project consists in the design of a database system by Oracle MySQL DBMS.
+Concretely, this project should simplify the everyday-work of the owner of a hardware store owner, helping to keep track of all the assets that are involved in a store of this kind.
+The database must respect the ACID (Atomicity, Consistency, Isolation, Durability) properties of the transactions.